Taylor hits 2-run homer in 10th, Brewers beat Dbacks 8-6 – KION546

 AP Sports Writer

-PHOENIX (AP) — Tyrone Taylor hit a two-run homer in the 10th inning after pinch-hitter Rowdy Tellez’s tying solo shot in the ninth, lifting the Milwaukee Brewers to an 8-6 win over the Arizona Diamondbacks on Saturday night.
+Taylor hit a two-run homer in the 10th inning after Tellez’s pinch-hit tying solo homer in the ninth, lifting the Milwaukee Brewers to an 8-6 win over the Arizona Diamondbacks on Saturday night.

+“We just always, we just never feel like we’re out of the game,” Taylor said.
+“We’re always ready to go battle.
+It’s well known that we get more hits later in the games, so put two and two together, it’s going to happen.”

+The Brewers have been pulling off comebacks all season as they try to clinch a fifth straight playoff berth.

 Andrew McCutchen pulled the Brewers within 6-5 with a run-scoring single in the eighth inning after an out call at the plate was overturned on review.
 Tellez then tied it with his 28th homer of the season in the ninth, a solo shot off Ian Kennedy.